 In order to make the most efficient use of grant funds, MDH is using the already in place structure of the Statewide Health Improvement Program.
-For CTG’s local grants, five current SHIP grantees with a high need and proven capacity were chosen, representing a large region of Northern Minnesota:
+For CTG’s local grants, five SHIP grantees with a high need and proven capacity were chosen, representing a large region of northern Minnesota:

 - Carlton-Cook-Lake-St. Louis-Aitkin-Itasca-Koochiching

 - Clay-Wilkin-Becker-Otter Tail

 CTG uses proven, science-based best-practice strategies to tackle the leading causes of chronic disease and premature death:

 - Nearly two-thirds of Minnesotans are overweight or obese and about 16 percent of adults smoke.

 - Obesity, caused by unhealthy eating and insufficient physical activity, and tobacco use and exposure are the top two causes of premature death in the nation, contributing to chronic diseases such as heart disease, cancer, stroke and diabetes.